haziqachik/ceh-pages/README.md

 ## Setup
 1. Clone or download the repository: `git clone https://github.com/haziqachik/ceh-pages.git`
-2. Optionally unzip `312-50v13 Exam - Free Actual Q&As CEH.zip` if you want the raw export alongside the curated files.
+2. Optionally unzip `downloads/ceh-examtopics-export.zip` if you want the raw export alongside the curated files.
 3. Serve the folder or open `index.html` directly:
    - Quick static server: `npx serve .`
    - Or open `index.html` in a browser (all links point to local files, so no network dependency).

 ## Usage
-- Launch `index.html` to view the page grid; clicking a card opens the saved ExamTopics page (`pages/1.html`-`pages/7.html`).
+- Launch `index.html` to view the page grid; clicking a card opens the saved ExamTopics page (`pages/study/1.html`–`pages/study/7.html`).
-- Set a bookmark number to highlight where you plan to resume.
+- Use the [study index](pages/study/index.html) for an overview of question ranges and quick navigation.
 - Pick a theme/font combo, toggle the cursor effect, and start the session timer when you begin studying.
 - Use the notes tabs to capture takeaways per topic; they persist automatically in the browser.